lakshaykathuria/E-Library/README.md

-# E-Library Project
+# 📚 E-Library Project

-## Overview
+## 📖 Overview

 The **E-Library** is a Spring Boot application designed to manage library operations, including book management, user authentication, and issue tracking.
 The application uses PostgreSQL as its database and Redis for caching.

-## Tech Stack
+## 🛠 Tech Stack

-- **Backend**: Java, Spring Boot
+- **Backend**: Java, Spring Boot 🚀
-- **Database**: PostgreSQL
+- **Database**: PostgreSQL 🗄
-- **Caching**: Redis
+- **Caching**: Redis ⚡
-- **Security**: Spring Security, JWT Authentication
+- **Security**: Spring Security 🔐, JWT Authentication 🏷

-## Features
+## ✨ Features

-- User authentication and role-based access control
+- ✅ User authentication and role-based access control
-- CRUD operations for books, members, and issue tracking
+- 📚 CRUD operations for books, members, and issue tracking
-- JWT authentication for security
+- 🔑 JWT authentication for security
-- Redis caching for optimized performance
+- ⚡ Redis caching for optimized performance
-- PostgreSQL database for persistent storage
+- 🗄 PostgreSQL database for persistent storage

-## Installation and Setup
+## 🏗 Installation and Setup

 1. **Clone the Repository**: